 He said to them, "Did you receive the Holy Spirit when you believed?"
 And they said to him, "No, we have not even heard whether there is a Holy Spirit."Acts 19:2(NASB)

-Though the prideful Pharisees, the bigoted scribes and the blinded leaders of Israel rejected their promised Messiah, there were those who responded to the voice of one crying in the wilderness, "Repent and turn back to God.. for the kingdom of heaven is near.
+Though the prideful Pharisees, the bigoted scribes, and the blinded leaders of Israel, rejected their promised Messiah, there were those who responded to the voice of one crying in the wilderness, "Repent and turn back to God.. for the kingdom of heaven is near."
 There were those who had responded to the Baptist's call for repentance and John told the people to believe in the One Who would come after him.
 Believe on the Lord Jesus Christ and you will be saved!
 Believe on the Lamb of God - the Jewish Messiah, Who takes away the sin of the world.
 "You believe on God," Christ had taught them, "believe ALSO in ME."

 How gladly this little group of repentant Jews had welcomed John the Baptist's message.
 How willingly they had entered the river Jordan and engaged in the ritual cleansing in water that John taught.
 MANY were 'baptised' into John's baptism of repentance.
-Many repented of their sin during Christ's pre-cross ministry.
-But despite repenting of their sin, many had yet to believe on Christ for the forgiveness of sins and life everlasting.
+Many repented of their sin during Christ's pre-Cross ministry.
+But despite repenting of their sin, many had yet to believe on Christ for the forgiveness of those sins, and life everlasting.
 If salvation is to be gained, a man must simultaneously turn TO Christ at the same time he turns FROM sin and repents unto salvation.

-The Lord Jesus was the one foretold by prophets of old, Who would redeem His people FROM THEIR SIN.
-He was that promised seed of the woman, Who would crush the old serpent's head - the one called the devil and Satan.
-But crucifixion, cruel nails and the triumphant cry of IT IS FINISHED had to be announced before the promised Holy Spirit would start to be poured out on the newly-born Church.
+The Lord Jesus was the One foretold by prophets of old, Who would redeem His people FROM THEIR SIN.
+He was that promised Seed of the woman, Who would crush the old serpent's head - the one called the devil and Satan.
+But crucifixion, cruel nails, and the triumphant cry of IT IS FINISHED, had to be announced before the promised Holy Spirit would start to be poured out on the newly-born Church.
 The repentant sinner who responded to John's baptism of repentance, HAD to believe that Christ's work on the CROSS paid for THEIR sin to be saved.
 Believe on the Lord Jesus Christ - the incarnation, death, burial, and resurrection, and you will be saved.

-What joy for this little faithful band of Jews who had received John's baptism of repentance some years before, to hear of the gospel of Christ, and be placed into (or baptised into) the Body of Christ.
+What joy for this little faithful band of Jews who had received John's baptism of repentance, to at last hear the gospel of Christ, and be placed into (or baptised into) the Body of Christ.
 How thrilled they would be to receive the indwelling Holy Spirit, by faith in Him.
 What joy they must have experienced when Paul laid his hands on them and they were immediately transferred (baptised) into the Body of Christ.

 Loving Father, how amazing it is to read how the fledgling Church grew and multiplied in those early days of Christianity.
 What a privilege it is to receive the indwelling Holy Spirit, through faith in Christ, and to know that I have received forgiveness of sin and life everlasting, by faith in Him.
 Open my eyes that I may see wonderful things in Your Word and teach me all that You would have me to learn.
 Thank You for the gift of the indwelling Spirit, Who has promised to guide us into all truth.
-Give me a teachable spirit, remove all traces of pride and may I walk humbly before You all the days of my life, in Jesus name, AMEN.
+Give me a teachable spirit, remove all traces of pride, and may I walk humbly before You, all the days of my life.
+In Jesus' name, AMEN.